MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 ## Testing tinc

 Your newly configured VPN should be ready to test.
-Start the deamon on both servers:
+Start the daemon on both servers:

 ```
 tincd -n PsychoVPN -LD -d3
 ```

-Now you should be able to ping Node B from Node A and vice versa from new terminal.
-To elevate debug level from 3 to 5 press `CTRL+C`.
+Now you should be able to ping Node B from Node A and vice versa from new terminal window.
+You may notice that `CTRL+C` is not terminating tinc, instead, it's elevating the debug level from 3 to 5.
 To stop tincd press `CTRL+\`.
-If you ran tincd in background you can use the `-k` option to kill the running tincd.
+If you ran tincd in the background you can use the `-k` option to kill the running tincd.

 ## Run tinc on startup